 It was almost eerie seeing that many people and hearing nothing except for their feet crunching through the leaves on all sides of us.

-When we finally emerged through the trees, there was a sea of people funelling into the streets.
 It is difficult to capture in a picture, but the line of people stretches as far back as you can see behind us.
 That's me in the foreground with the hat.
 There were times on the march that I would just be overcome with weeping for the sins of this generation.
 It was a very sober time.

 The crowd stretched as far as we could see in front of us as well.